We plant one tree per Washo Box

 Luft

-Estimates say that an area of around 4000 square meters planted with trees produces the oxygen required by twelve people for a year.
-At the same time, the trees absorb harmful gases such as carbon dioxide and ozone.
+Estimates say that an area of around 4000 square meters planted with trees produces the oxygen required by twelve people during a year.
+At the same time, the trees absorb harmful gases such as carbon dioxide or ozone.

-The best place to lie on a hot day is under a tree.
-This is because trees shed water droplets from their leaves, which evaporate and thus cool the surroundings.
+On a hot day, it's best to lie under a tree.
+This is because trees shed water droplets from their leaves, which evaporate and cool the surroundings.

 Tiere

 Trees are not only of great importance to humans, they also provide a home and food for wildlife.
 Only six percent of the world's surface is covered by rainforest, but more than half of all animal and plant species live in it.
-The loss of a self-contained tropical rainforest would lead to the extinction of 100 species every day.
-Not only mammals are in danger, but also insects, which are so important for pollination, like to live in trees.
+The loss of a self-contained tropical rainforest would cause 100 species to become extinct every day.
+Not only mammals are in danger, but insects, which are so important for pollination, also like to live in trees.

 The tsunami in 2004 showed it: Areas with intact mangroves were significantly less destroyed.
 Trees literally hold the soil together and protect it from erosion.